 Extreme stress during pregnancy can cause serious problems in their children.
-They have increased risk of schizophrenia and depression.
+They have an increased risk of schizophrenia and depression.
 It contributes to poor infant and child outcome.
-Maternal anxiety directly affects fetal behavior and heart rate.
-Pregnant women with high levels of mood disorder and/or stress have double the risk of premature birth, preeclampsia, infant temperament and intrauterine growth restriction compared to those with low stress levels.
+Maternal anxiety directly affects fetal behaviour and heart rate.
+Pregnant women with high levels of mood disorder and/or stress have double the risk of premature birth, preeclampsia, infant temperament and intrauterine growth restriction compared to those with low-stress levels.

 Antenatal Risk Factors for perinatal mood disorder